Spring 2020 classes have resumed online.Please visit

 all vaccines are required.
 There are

 Do my immunizations need to be completed before I can be accepted into the program?Yes.
 You will bring your vaccination records to our campus nurse in the Student Health Center, Bldg.
 S, Room S072 to evaluate your records.
-In order to be accepted into our program you need a signed EMS immunization record/form from her.
+In order to be accepted into our program you need a signed EMS immunization record/form from our Student Health Nurse.

 Where can I take a CPR course?Anywhere that offers a

-hands-on Professional Rescuer CPR (AHA) or Health Care Provider (ECSI, AHA) course is acceptable.
+hands-on Professional Rescuer CPR (ARC) or Health Care Provider (AHA) course is acceptable.
 We also offer Healthcare Provider CPR through our Continuing Education Division.
 Please contact them at 972-860-4600, or go to their

 The minimum required classes for EMT certification are six credit hours, for paramedic it is 42 credit hours.